Affiliate links on Android Authority may earn us a commission. Learn more.

 Under the hood is a Snapdragon 778G processor, a surprisingly impressive mid-tier chip for a rugged phone.
-It’s the same chipset found in the much-loved Galaxy A52s and is the baby cousin to the 778G Plus found in the Nothing Phone 1.
+It’s the same chipset in the much-loved Galaxy A52s and is the baby cousin to the 778G Plus found in the Nothing Phone 1.
 Paired with a healthy 6GB of RAM, the Galaxy XCover 6 Pro has no problems multitasking between apps.
 It also consumes power efficiently, so you won’t have any heating issues, provided you aren’t playing graphically-intense games for hours on end.
 Overall this is a big improvement compared to the XCover Pro, which had the rather low-clocked Exynos 9611 chip coupled with a meager 4GB of RAM.

 The benchmark scores aren’t going to compete with any of the top-end phones on the market, but they beat out Samsung’s mid-range Galaxy A53 5G and easily blow almost all other rugged phones out of the water.
 The only real exception is the Motorola ThinkPhone with its flagship-tier Snapdragon 8 Gen 1 SoC, but you’ll be spending at least $400 extra for the privilege.
-Whether you see the Galaxy XCover 6 Pro as an affordable phone with a durable shell or a rugged phone with a scrappy mid-range heart, it’s refreshing to see a reasonably-priced phone in this category that isn’t just physically tough but delivers strong performance as well.
+Whether you see the Galaxy XCover 6 Pro as an affordable phone with a durable shell or a rugged phone with a scrappy mid-range heart, it’s refreshing to see a reasonably-priced phone in this category that isn’t just physically tough but also delivers strong performance.

 You’re getting a much nicer display than you would normally expect from a rugged phone too, but that’s totally on-brand for Samsung.
-The 6.6-inch LCD panel is bright with sharp contrasts and features a speedy 120Hz refresh rate.
+The 6.6-inch LCD panel is bright with sharp contrasts and features a fast 120Hz refresh rate.
 There’s no PMW dimming either, so it can be easier on the eyes if you are sensitive to flickering.

 It's refreshing to see a reasonably-priced rugged phone that isn't just physically tough but delivers strong performance as well.